Skip to Main Content

 Licensing Standards:

-Any person residing or having a place of business within the jurisdiction of a city or town police department (“licensing authority”), or any person residing in an area of exclusive federal jurisdiction located within a city or town, may submit to the local licensing authority an application for a FID or a license to carry.5 A temporary license to carry firearms may also be issued by the colonel of state police to a nonresident of Massachusetts or to any person not falling within the jurisdiction of a local licensing authority “for purposes of firearms competition and subject to such terms and conditions as said colonel may deem proper.”6
+Any person residing within the jurisdiction of a city or town police department (“licensing authority”), or any person residing in an area of exclusive federal jurisdiction located within a city or town, may submit to the local licensing authority an application for a FID or a license to carry.5 A temporary license to carry firearms may also be issued by the colonel of state police to a nonresident of Massachusetts or to any person not falling within the jurisdiction of a local licensing authority “for purposes of firearms competition if it appears that the applicant is not a prohibited person and is not determined unsuitable.”6

 State law requires applicants to pass a background check to verify that they are eligible to receive a FID or License to Carry, as described below.
-Massachusetts also generally requires all first time applicants for FID Cards and Licenses to Carry to complete a certified firearms safety course or qualifying hunter education course and submit a certificate verifying that they completed the course with their application for an FID or LTC.7
+Massachusetts also generally requires all first time applicants for FID Cards and Licenses to Carry to complete a certified firearms safety course; however, a qualifying hunter education course can be substituted for the safety course for those applying for an FID card.
+Applicants must submit a certificate verifying that they completed the course with their application for an FID or LTC.7

 Firearm Identification Cards (FID)